TEDxCornell/temp-site/design-plan/design-journey.md

 > Note: You may find it easier to sketch for brainstorming.
 That's fine too.
 Do whatever you need to do to explore your ideas.

 - Hamburger menu on narrower screens: A hamburger menu save space on narrow screens.
 It makes the website more clean and organized, which echoes back to our professional theme.
 It also helps the audience find the information they want as quickly as possible.
-- Dropdown menus in the main navbar (wide screens) and the hamburger menu (narrow screens).
-Some of the pages are long, so it will be helpful to enable the audience to jump to a specific subsection of a page from the navbar.
 - Button darkening on mouse hover: When a button is hovered over, the color of the button will darken.
 This is to provide feedback to the audience's actions and to tell them clicking on that element will trigger interactivity.
 - Dropdown answer in the FAQ page: The audience always go to the FAQ page with a question already in mind.
 The question title is the most important identifier of whether they can find what they want in this page.
 Hiding the answers initially lets users focus on the questions and browse them through.
 After that, they can simply leave (if nothing found) or click the question to see the answer.
 This interactivity blocks other content in the page that might be unnecessary for the audience.
 - A slideshow which automatically advances for the lineup of speakers in the Past Event page.
 Currently, the photos of speakers and their topics take up a lot of spaces.
 These can be made a slideshow, where each slide introduces a speaker.
 The audience can change the slides by themselves, and the slides also alternate automatically after several seconds.